rocky-linux/documentation/docs/desktop/gnome/gnome-extensions.md

 ## Managing installed extensions

-GNOME extensions can not only be installed on gnome.extensions.org but also managed.
+GNOME extensions are installed and managed on gnome.extensions.org.

 To manage your GNOME extensions, first go to <https://extensions.gnome.org/local/>